After heroic Thai rescue, cave-diving Australian doctor mourns father's death

 “Early this morning Harry’s father passed away here in Adelaide ... after they’d all come out of the cave,” said Andrew Pearce, of rescue service MedSTAR in the Australian city, where Harris, also known as Harry, is a specialist.

-“It was a complete, unexpected shock,” Pearce, the organization’s clinical services director, told reporters.
+“It was a complete, unexpected shock,” Pearce, the organisation’s clinical services director, told reporters.
 He gave no cause of death or the age of Harris’ father, Jim.

 “Harry put the mission first...now he’s having to come to deal with what actually happened overnight,” Pearce added.
 “You’ve given your all and then you find out the sad news about your father, who’s your best mate.
 That’s really, really tough.”